 Gender Inequality - the prevalence of violence increases as gender inequality increases

 Conflict - Sites that were engaged in conflict/post conflict had much higher rates of violence against women

 Vulnerability - Men who had little control over their own lives (extreme poverty) engaged in violence more frequently

 Although the initial results of this study are extremely shocking, identifying the drivers of violence against women in various areas is a key component of a successful plan to eradicate the issue.
 As proposed in the presentation, it is essential that we work to address the structural drivers by reducing vulnerability, increasing equality, addressing the consequences of conflict, and empowering women.
 Furthermore, educational and social programs can help with individual drivers by protecting all children from violence in their youth and nurturing healthy attitudes, practices and relationships in our communities.
 If we are truly going to be successful, we must work as a collaborative community to help eradicate violence.

-Posted by Unknown at 3:38 AM
+Posted by Mark Hardeman at 3:38 AM